blog.hirnschall.net

 Discharging

 When a fully charged capacitor discharges through a resistor, the voltage decays exponentially: \[ V(t) = V_0 \cdot e^{-t/\tau} \] After one time constant the voltage has dropped to \( 1/e \approx 36.8\% \) of \( V_0 \).
 The decay is the mirror image of the charging curve.
+To compute the exact voltage, current, and charge at a specific time, use the capacitor discharge calculator.

 Purpose of the Calculator